dark-voyage/bsba/source/genemator/index.md

 Hello dear visitor!
 I'm Sokhibjon Orzikulov, who is famous under the nickname <b style="color: #42d2ca">**三·Genemator**</b>.
 I'm glad to see you visit my website.
 For the beginning, let me introduce myself.
-I’m a Senior Full-Stack developer with more than 6 years of experience.
+I’m a Senior Full "Stuck" developer with more than 6 years of experience.
 Although I professionally code using different programming languages, I mainly use C++ for its total controll and wide range of functions.
 That said, my knowledge is not limited to coding.
 I am also a specialist in creating 3D driven video and photo.
 Besides, I prefer Cinema 4D as 3D engine and utilize Adobe Products for editing purposes.